Roz Kalb , Psychologist

 When one person in a couple has MS, it’s important for both members of the couple to share a communication plan.
-The person with MS and her or his support partner need to be able to trust one another to communicate with others – so that neither ever has to worry about what the other is saying, and no secrets ever need to be kept.
-So check in with each other on a regular basis to make sure that you’re in agreement about the information you’re sharing with others.
+The person with MS and her or his support partner need to be able to trust one another to communicate with others so that neither ever has to worry about what the other is saying, and no secrets ever need to be kept.
+Check in with each other on a regular basis to make sure that you’re in agreement about the information you’re sharing with others.

 Sharing More or Less Information

 Many people ask, “How’s it going” or “How are you feeling” or “How’s your wife/husband] doing?”
 Some of those people are just being cordial or polite, and don’t really want or need all the details.
 Others – those who are closer to you, who care deeply about how you’re doing and want to be helpful and involved – are ready to hear as much as you care to tell them.

 It’s important to decide for yourself or as a couple, which people fall into which group and how you want to share information with them.
 For example, parents, siblings, and children, vs. more extended family members.
 Different families have different strategies.
 Some prefer to respond to questions as they arise; other families agree that they will give periodic updates when there are changes or issues to report.
 Whatever works for you and your family members is fine as long as you have a set of shared expectations.

 As children grow, their needs for information change.
 This means that talking about MS is a little like talking about sex.
 You start simple – asking if they have any questions and providing age-appropriate information that they can understand and digest.
 Then, you can provide more information as your children get older and their questions become more complex.